typestyle/typestyle/docs/css.md

 Also you cannot CSS3 transform inline elements.
 So use a `span` but if there is anything fancy you need the `span` to do, be sure to `inline-block` it.

 # Basic Setup
-There are very few simple things about the default layout of an HTML page that need to be setup in order to prepare it for the application era:
+There are very few simple things about the default layout of an HTML page that need to be setup in order to prepare it for the application development era:

 * Full Sized Body
 * Box Model